Hollywood Is Losing the Battle Against Online Trolls

 I'm neither Turkish nor Armenian so I don't care either way but sounds like what the Armenian financier is hoping for is to use his money and influence to push his controversial views onto general audience yet not to have to fight any resistance that naturally comes along in reaction to his actions.
 Well that's impossible, it's like ignoring the laws of physics.
 If you want us to see your one-sided presentation you'll have to do more than spend a portion of your wealth and never *really* expect to make a pr

-I only use IMDB for the user reviews (Score:2)
+I only use IMDB for the user reviews (Score:3)

 IMDB rating number these days is completely meaningless.
 Many complete trash films that deserve 2 or 3 stars at most end up with very high ratings because....
 Disney owns the film.